FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ```

 As we can see, there is a table `ferrets_b90ada46` created for our collection.
-Now let’s print its content:
+Now let's print its content:

 ```text
 ferretdb=# SELECT * FROM test.ferrets_b90ada46;